Introduction to Digital Animation

 Individual Creative Practice

-You are encouraged to design and develop a sustained individual project employing one of the three key areas of digital media covered by the course, digital imaging, web design, and animation, 2D or 3D.
+You are encouraged to design and develop a sustained individual project employing one of the three key areas of digital media covered by the course, digital imaging, web design, and moving image.
 The practical project you submit at the end of the year may showcase your achievements, be related to a product, service, or idea, and may also demonstrate your unique approach to digital media and project development.

 You will work in groups, and define a project that borrows properties from the spirit of entrepreneurship.
 The final production will include a combination of outputs demonstrating the unique properties of digital media production.
 Social media and networking using digital media are key aspects of this module.